kakalygaday/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank for these extra busy days.
+I would like to express my heartfelt gratitude to my code reviewer and standup team for their invaluable support, guidance, and encouragement throughout this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>